Compromised passwords

 - On your computer, open Chrome.

-- On the left, click Privacy and Security.
+- On the left, select Privacy and security Security.

 When you visit a site, Chrome looks up the site’s host server’s IP address.
 To protect your privacy and security, if Secure DNS lookup is turned on, Chrome encrypts your information during the lookup process.